 We make “meaning/s” of this event (i.e. “I’m different/not the same”, “everyone’s out to get me”, “the world is unsafe”) to make sense of the world.
 Trauma endures when “meanings” and “threat responses” stay and pass their expiry date (e.g. months, years, decades).

-While each injustice differs and mental illness has many forms, because we are interconnected, there is one basic premise: All our stories share the same trauma; the negative operation of power.
+While each injustice differs and mental illness has many forms, because we are all interconnected, there is one basic premise: All our stories share the same trauma; the negative operation of power.
 This awareness reduces alienation or isolation: “I’m different/not the same”, or “nobody could possibly understand what I’m going through”.

 The Psychiatrist said, “For the last couple of hundred years Psychiatry has asked many questions trying to work out what is wrong with you.
-However, what Psychiatry had failed to do, is to ask “you” what “you” think is wrong with you?
+However, what Psychiatry has failed to do, is to ask “you” what “you” think is wrong with you?
 What can we do for you?”
-In other words, how can we, in a position of power, empower you?
+In other words, how can we, in a position of enormous power, empower you?

 What an absolute game changer.

 Trauma-Informed Care transformed the way individuals recover from mental illness.
-It also transformed their experience within the mental health system that is too often described as broken or even worse; more damaging.
+It also transformed their experience within the mental health system that is far too often described as broken or even worse; more damaging.
 I believe the 21st century requires another step:

-If we embraced Trauma-Informed Care and the Power Threat Meaning Framework, every person who depends on Australia’s systems for their survival should have their fundamental human rights: safety, truth, freedom, health and wellbeing.
+If we embraced Trauma-Informed Care and the Power Threat Meaning Framework, every person who depends on Australia’s systems for their survival and wellbeing should have their fundamental human rights: safety, truth, freedom, health and wellbeing.

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong